Better news: Koh Samui’s food options have something for everyone – vegans, picky children, and total food snobs will all eat happily on Samui.

 Find them at any street corner restaurant and dig in.
 Once you’ve had one No Name, you can’t go back… You’ve been warned.

 Best breakfasts on Koh Samui

-Angela’s Diner and Bakery, Maenam – There are definitely cheaper options, but Angela’s offers top-quality ingredients (and air-conditioning).
+Angela’s at Moonhut – There are definitely cheaper options, but Angela’s offers top-quality ingredients (and air-conditioning).
 Bacon and sausage are just the start – from there, move to a brunchy course of banana pancakes.
-Angela’s isn’t beach-front, but has a charm all its own. *Update: Angela’s has moved from its former location to the beach at Moonhut Bungalows.
+Angela’s isn’t beach-front but has a charm all its own. *Update: Angela’s has moved from its former location to the beach at Moonhut Bungalows.